jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

-# 4. Vertical modules
+## 4. Vertical modules

-As far as the **vertical modules** are concerned another three final candidates are being implemented so far, in particular:
+As far as the **vertical modules** are concerned another five final candidates are being implemented so far, in particular:

 - geopolitical entities
 - administrative entities
 - scientific domains
-- Spain's university staffing

-However, in this first version of the document we describe with some detail just the first and the third vertical modules (*geopolitical entities* and *scientific domains*).
+- subject areas
+- Spanish universities

+An extra vertical module, called *Spain's university staffing*, is currently located within the core ontology as instances of the class *asio:Role*, but it is currently being migrated as an independent vertical module, so other equivalent university staffing from other countries can be plugged in an easier way by replicating the provided framework and populating it with the reality of, for instance, Portugal's university staffing or France's.

 The vertical modules are the ideal playground for testing multilingualism and multiscriptalism.

-## 4.1. geopolitical entities
+### 4.1. geopolitical entities

 As we mentioned at the beginning of this document, the more advanced vertical module so far, already released in an early version, is the geopolitical one.
-It covers at the moment the geopolitical subdivisions of:
+It currently covers the full list of countries and the geopolitical subdivisions of:

 - Andorra: implementing just the first-level subdivisions (*parròquies*)
 - Portugal: implementing both the first (*distritos e regiões*) and the second-level (*municípios*) subdivisions.
-- Spain: covering the first (*comunidades autónomas*), the second (*provincias*) and the third-level subdivisions (*municipios*).
+- Spain: covering the first (*comunidades autónomas*) and the second (*provincias*).
+The third-level subdivisions (*municipios*) are already implemented and ready to be plugged in but have not being added yet.

 At the moment of this writing France and its subdivisions (*régions* and *départements*) are being transformed and is expected to be released in the next weeks, linked to the other datasets.